 FTA then monetizes the change in energy use based on the economic cost of dependence on imported petroleum for fuels.
-FTA is proposing to use a value of \$0.033 per gallon of petroleum fuel (Brown 2018).
-To convert from Btu to gallons of petroleum fuel, FTA is proposing to use conversion factors (from the GREET model) of 79,581 Btu per gallon of gasoline and 128,450 Btu per gallon of diesel fuel, except for Diesel - Bus.
-For Diesel-Bus FTA is proposing to use 127,567 Btu per gallon, calculated by using 90 percent of conventional diesel (128,450 Btu/gallon) and 10 percent of biodiesel (119,624 Btu/gallon).
-Therefore, the proposed monetization factors are \$0.29 per million Btu for gasoline and \$0.26 per million Btu for diesel fuel.
+FTA uses a value of \$0.033 per gallon of petroleum fuel (Brown 2018).
+To convert from Btu to gallons of petroleum fuel, FTA uses conversion factors (from the GREET model) of 79,581 Btu per gallon of gasoline and 128,450 Btu per gallon of diesel fuel, except for Diesel - Bus.
+For Diesel-Bus FTA uses 127,567 Btu per gallon, calculated by using 90 percent of conventional diesel (128,450 Btu/gallon) and 10 percent of biodiesel (119,624 Btu/gallon).
+Therefore, the monetization factors are \$0.29 per million Btu for gasoline and \$0.26 per million Btu for diesel fuel.
 Gasoline is assumed to be the sole fuel for changes in automobile VMT for simplicity in the computation.